Chao-Xi/jxazurebook/docs/az104/6network.md

 * Enhanced routing

-* Service endpoint is something that we use to enable that private connectivity to our services from our virtual networks on a per-subnet basis.
+* **Service endpoint is something that we use to enable that private connectivity to our services from our virtual networks on a per-subnet basis**.
-* Allows us to do is decrease our attack surface because we're not going to be going over the public internet, using public endpoints to access those services, we're going to be using the Microsoft backbone to access those services privately.
+* Allows us to do is decrease our attack surface because we're not going to be going over the public internet, **using public endpoints to access those services, we're going to be using the Microsoft backbone to access those services privately**.
-* Also use things like service endpoint policies and network security group rules to restrict what specific storage accounts we'll be accessing.
+* Also use things like **service endpoint policies and network security group rules to restrict what specific storage accounts we'll be accessing**.
-* network security group rules to allow specific access for traffic, with rules that allow things like a service tag to, say, Microsoft Storage service.
+* network security group rules to allow specific access for traffic, with rules that allow things like a service tag Microsoft Storage service.

-<mark>It's important to keep in mind that these service endpoints do not give our services, like Microsoft Storage, a private IP, but rather a route for private connectivity.<mark>
+<mark>**It's important to keep in mind that these service endpoints do not give our services, like Microsoft Storage, a private IP, but rather a route for private connectivity**.<mark>

 ### Chatgpt summary

-- Service endpoints provide private connectivity to PaaS services from virtual networks on a per-subnet basis.
+- Service endpoints provide private connectivity to **PaaS services from virtual networks on a per-subnet basis**.
 - By using service endpoints, the traffic to PaaS services **does not go over the public internet, decreasing the attack surface**.
 - Service endpoints **are enabled and configured on a per-subnet basis.**
 - Service endpoint availability varies per region.
-- Service endpoints do not provide private IP addresses to PaaS services, but rather a route for private connectivity.
+- Service endpoints do not provide private IP addresses **to PaaS services, but rather a route for private connectivity**.
 - **Service endpoint policies can be used to restrict access to specific Azure resources over service endpoints.**
 - Network security group rules can be used to allow or deny traffic to specific service endpoints.
 - **Service endpoints enhance routing using the Microsoft backbone**.
-- Service endpoints can be used with Azure Storage accounts and other PaaS services.
+- **Service endpoints can be used with Azure Storage accounts and other PaaS services**.

-## Using Private Endpoints
+## 10 Using Private Endpoints

 ### Describing Private Endpoints